RuthAndRoth/Reference/Ada Radius/Export_ImportRiggedMeshBlender.md

   * Texture options
   * Copy UV, only selected

-Geom tab:
+Geom(etry) tab:
   * Triangulate
   * Apply modifiers Viewport
   * Transform Matrix

-Armature tab:
+Arm(ature) tab:
   * Deform Bones Only
   * Export to SL/Open Sim

-Anim tab:
+Anim(imastion) tab:
   * Include Animations (I don't know what this does)

-Extras:
+Extra tab:
   * Use Blender Profile
   * Sort by Object Name
-  * If you edited the armature, for example for a tiny or non-human, OR are exporting mesh rigged to volume bones ('fitted' mesh) then:
-Keep Bind Info
+  * If you edited the armature, for example for a tiny or non-human, OR are exporting mesh rigged to volume bones ('fitted' mesh) then check: Keep Bind Info

 Export Collada to chosen .dae filename